 For the purposes of this summary, we have relabeled the designation “Outside metropolitan area” included in the USDA ERS and Census Bureau reports as “rural.”
 It should be noted that this differs from the term “rural” as it is used to describe the county-specific results as part of Map the Meal Gap 2015.
 “Outside metropolitan area” includes micropolitan statistical areas as well as territory outside of both metropolitan and micropolitan statistical areas; for county-specific results in MMG, however, “rural” refers to those counties that are neither metropolitan nor micropolitan.

-[iv] Gundersen, C., A. Satoh, A. Dewey, M. Kato & E. Engelhard.
-Map the Meal Gap 2014: Food Insecurity and Child Food Insecurity Estimates at the County Level.
-Feeding America, 2015.
+[iv] Gundersen, C., A. Dewey, A. Crumbaugh, M. Kato & E. Engelhard.
+Map the Meal Gap 2016: Food Insecurity and Child Food Insecurity Estimates at the County Level.
+Feeding America, 2016.